Compact binary coalescences: Constraints on waveforms: Acknowledgments

 \section{Acknowledgments}

-We would like to thank K. G. Arun, Anuradha Gupta, and B. Sathyaprakash for comments on the first draft, Bala Iyer for extensive correspondence on the PN approximation and participants of the APS meeting in Denver for questions and suggestions.
+We would like to thank K. G. Arun, A. Gupta, and B. Sathyaprakash for comments on the manuscript; Bala Iyer and Luc Blanchet for extensive correspondence on the PN methods; Alessandra Buonanno for discussions on EOB, and Larry Kidder, on NR; and Badri Krishnan for several detailed discussions on waveforms in general and Phenom models in particular.
+We are also indebted to participants of the APS meeting in Denver, IGC$@$25 conference at Penn State, GR22/Amaldi13 conference in Valencia, and the Discussion meeting on Future of Gravitational Waves at ICTS, Bangalore for questions and suggestions.
 This work was supported in part by the NSF grant PHY-1806356, grant UN2017-92945 from the Urania Stott Fund of Pittsburgh Foundation and the Eberly research funds of Penn State.

 \begin{appendix}